How Important is Mental Health for Student Athletes?

-As student-athletes return to the classroom and the playing field this fall, hopefully, a sense of normalcy will return as well: Full-team practices after school, Friday night football games all over the city and large gatherings of family and friends.
-Unfortunately, normalcy in sport also involves some negatives: injuries, less time for schoolwork and the pressure to perform well.
+As student-athletes return to the classroom and the playing field this fall, hopefully, a sense of routine will return as well: Full-team practices after school, Friday night football games all over the city and large gatherings of family and friends.
+Unfortunately, some negatives might return as well: injuries, less time for schoolwork and the pressure to perform well.

-We have gone through this once already.
-This means, if we were paying attention, the lesson was presented to us on how to handle it.
-The lesson is this: There will always be factors that are out of your control (weather, referees, COVID restrictions, etc.).
+Student athletes had to play through COVID-19 restrictions recently, and if we were paying attention we noticed a lesson was presented to us on how to handle it: There will always be factors that are out of your control (weather, referees, COVID restrictions, etc.).
 Focusing on what you can’t control makes the experience less enjoyable.
 Concentrating on the things you can control not only makes the sport more enjoyable but also improves performance.
 Focusing on what you can control has always been the optimal approach for sport performance.
 What better teacher of that lesson than a global pandemic?

 A few things to focus on that are under your control: